Puffins in Iceland

 Breeding and Nesting Habits

 Puffins typically arrive in Iceland during late April or early May to breed.
 They form large colonies, often on steep coastal cliffs or on offshore islands.
 These colonies are called "puffinries" or "puffin colonies."
-Puffins are burrow-nesting birds, digging burrows in the soil or using pre-existing caves made by other seabirds.
-They lay a single egg, which both the male and female take turns incubating.
+Puffins are burrow-nesting birds.
+Each puffin pair has its own borrow, which is a hole in the ground in a tunnel that is 1-3 metres long.
+At the end of the tunnel, the puffin lays a single egg, and both the male and female take turns incubating it.
+Puffin grounds are, therefore, full of holes and tunnels.
+Puffins are monogamous, and they mate for life.

 Diet and Feeding Habits

-Puffins are excellent divers and feed primarily on small fish, such as sand eels, herring, and capelin.
-They have specialized bills allowing them to catch and hold multiple fish simultaneously.
-Puffins can dive up to 60 meters (200 feet) deep in search of their prey.
+Puffins are excellent divers and feed primarily on small fish, such as sand eels, krill, and capelin.
+They have specialised bills allowing them to catch and hold multiple fish simultaneously.
+Puffins can dive up to 60 metres (200 feet) deep in search of their prey.
 They can also carry a large number of fish in their beaks to feed their chicks.

 Puffin Conservation